LindaSt/BT-graph-creation/README.md

 ## Installation requirements
 Install the conda environment with `conda env create -f environment.yml`.

-Additionally you need to install [ASAP](https://github.com/computationalpathologygroup/ASAP).
+Additionally you need to install [ASAP](https://github.com/computationalpathologygroup/ASAP), if you want to use the `extract_coord_from_tiff.py` script.